 What will I study?

-This is a fast growing, popular and now commonly accredited A Level GCE Course.
-This is a multi-dimensional course which enables students to acquire a range and depth of knowledge across a variety of inter-related disciplines.
+This is a fast growing, popular and now commonly accredited A-Level GCE Course.
+This multi-dimensional course enables students to acquire a range and depth of knowledge across a variety of inter-related disciplines.
 This multidisciplinary approach allows students to examine physiological, psychological, socio-cultural and historical factors that underpin sporting performance, and reasons for participation in physical activity.
-In addition candidates will gain experience of performing a variety of activities chosen from different activity profiles.
+In addition, candidates will gain experience of performing a variety of activities chosen from different activity profiles.
 Candidates will also gain experience in coaching and officiating the activities so as to develop their understanding and appreciation of the coaching points, skills, rules and the application of tactics associated with their chosen activities.